ombbhatt/ombbhatt.github.io/_pages/about.md

 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

-I am a member of [Language, Intelligence, and Thought (LIT) Lab](https://www.language-intelligence-thought.net/) led by Dr. Anya Ivanova at Georgia Tech, where I am analyzing language models to detect human-like response biases.
+I will be joining the [Relational Cognition Lab](https://www.relcoglab.org/) led by Dr. Anna Leshinskaya at UC Irvine starting Summer 2025 as a research technician!
+I'll be probing language models from both cognitive and AI safety perspectives.

 I am currently interested in using language models as tools to study human language processing and cognition in general.
 More specifically, I am interested in questions like: